M3m3M4n/esp8266-xvc-serial-bridge-control/README.md

 ## Notes
 - Settings in arduino: 160Mhz, Vtable in heap || IRAM, V2 higher bandwidth
+- If using DHCP, set lease time to unlimited.
+Looks like esp does not like ip expiring
 - Working unreliably in busy network, need to investigate, use hotspot or isolated network for now